soi-20/brains/_posts/2018-03-21-defining-functional-flow.md

 Some humanists may be horrified by this, fearing the result will be degradation of one' human dignity and neglect of deeper human values.

-I will explan why "flow" and "compostion" will easily ease these concerns later.
+I will explan why "flow" and "compostion" will easily ease those concerns later.

-Just like the way Leonardo da Vinci see how the world works: Dancing together.
+Just like the way Leonardo da Vinci see how the world works: They are dancing together.

 ## A Composiable Flow